owkin/GrAIdient/Docs/Concepts/MODEL.md

 In some scenario, we need to transform the model and preserve the "hard resources" to avoid losing time initializing resources that are independent of the transformation concerned.
-Hence, the use of `inPlace`.
+Hence, the use of the `inPlace` parameter.

 <ins>Example</ins>: